Building Your Pool Business Through Before/After Photos

 Before/after photos work because they make the result obvious.
 A customer does not have to understand chemistry, brushing schedules, or equipment repairs to see the payoff.
 They can look at one image, then the other, and immediately understand what your company delivers.

-One simple real-world example makes the point clear.
-A pool owner may think the water just looks “a little cloudy” and assume the issue will clear up on its own.
+A simple example shows why this works.
+A pool owner may think the water just looks a little cloudy and assume it will clear up on its own.
 A photo taken before the visit, followed by a photo after proper cleaning and balancing, tells a different story.
 The customer sees the pool transformed from something they were embarrassed to show into something they are proud to use.
 That visual proof is often more persuasive than a long explanation.

 The Power of Visual Storytelling in Pool Services